hydroper/as3razen/todo/tree/directives.md

 * [ ] Assign ASDoc to the first topmost variable binding's slot after full resolution.
 * [ ] Assign meta-data to the first variable binding's slot after full resolution.
 * [ ] Assign `[Bindable]` semantics to topmost variable slots after full resolution.
+* [ ] If the variable's parent is a fixture, do not allow destructuring.

 ## Inheritance